NagarajSMurthy/Cows-and-Bulls/README.md

 Also, if none of the digits are right, the broker will reply 'no cows, no bulls' .
 When the player guesses the correct three digit number (Three Bulls), he wins.

 In this program, the computer which generates the three digit random number is the broker.
 Go ahead and give it a try.
+Have fun.